smartdevicelink/sdl_requirements/detailed_docs/Protocol/enable_encryption_for_rpc_messages_UC.md

 **Alt flow 1**
 1.2.1 HMI sends a notification that **does not need protection**
-1.2.2 SDL transfers encrypted notification to the mob app
+1.2.2 SDL transfers uncrypted notification to the mob app

 ## Use case 5: Handling RPCs from mob app after PTU